elbachir-one/fetch/README.md

 # Fetch

 Fetch is a simple command-line utility written in Go (Golang) that provides detailed information about your system.
-It gathers information about the operating system, packages, kernel, uptime, shell, CPU, GPU, storage, RAM, and window manager.
+It gathers information about the operating system, packages, kernel, uptime, shell, CPU, GPU, storage, RAM, desktop, and window manager.

 ![Fetch](assets/fetch1.png)